-M.Div. students desiring to take CPE to meet their field education requirement must first meet with the Director of Field Education, who will work with the student to discern the appropriateness of such a substitution.
-Upon agreement that the student should proceed with the substitution, any student considering ordination will document communication with their ordaining body about their intent to substitute CPE for field education.
-Students must gain the approval of their faculty advisor, the Director of Field Education and one of the professors of Spiritual Care and Counseling.
+Students may substitute one unit of CPE to meet the field education requirement if it is vocationally appropriate.
+Students considering this must first meet with the Director of Field Education to discern the appropriateness of such a substitution.
+Those considering ordination should check with their ordaining body to make sure this plan is acceptable to the denomination.
+Student should check with their Board of Ordained Ministry.
+Students must also gain the approval of one of the professors of Spiritual Care and Spiritually Integrative Counseling.